itinerary

 Start making your way towards Chinatown.

 Of course you need to take a break from the heat so step inside Populus Coffee and Food Co.
-If you’re seeking that caffeine pick-me-up, you’re in safe hands with award winning baristas on hand.
 The interiors are reminiscent of a New York deli with white and grey hexagonal tiles are the entrance, geometric wooden wall panels and brass pipes with spiral light bulbs overhead.

 Wind through the streets of Chinatown taking note of the striking colonial-style architecture that remains.
 Many of the ground level spaces have been gentrified, taken over by trendy bars and restaurants but these new social playgrounds also seem to blend seamlessly with historic temples and hawker stalls.